 Social and Health Systems 1-3

-Social and Health Systems (SHS) 1, 2, and 3 are taught in weekly small-group seminars throughout the first three semesters of 黑料网鈥檚 medical school curriculum.
-These introductory courses cover three broad areas: (1) social and cultural forces that shape health, illness, and disease; the experiences of patients; and roles of physicians; (2) ethical dimensions of medical professional work and major issues in bioethics; and (3) health insurance, health care reform, and policy issues related to population health.
-These courses teach students to think critically about social contexts and influences on health and medicine and introduce them to a range of issues that are central to the medical profession.
-Students engage in interactive seminar discussions, hone oral presentation skills, and write papers.
+Social Medicine faculty teach in Social and Health Systems 1, 2, and 3 Courses, in weekly small-group seminars throughout the three-semester Foundation Phase of 黑料网鈥檚 School of Medicine curriculum.
+These introductory courses explore: (1) social and cultural forces that shape health, illness, and disease; experiences of patients and roles of physicians; (2) ethical dimensions of medical professional work; major issues in bioethics and public health ethics; (3) health insurance, health care reform, and policy issues related to population health.
+SHS courses provide students with interdisciplinary tools to think critically about social contexts and influences on health and medicine, and introduce them to a range of issues central to the medical profession.
+Students engage in interactive seminar discussions, hone oral presentation skills, and write analytical papers.
+Longitudinal faculty relationships facilitate student reflection on professional goals.
+SHS courses complement and integrate with topics in the Medical Science and Patient-Centered Care courses, and prepare for SHS 4 & 5 courses in later phases of the curriculum.

-The 2-volume textbook聽for SHS 1/2 is The Social Medicine Reader, 3rd edition, , and聽, edited by current and former faculty members of the Department of Social Medicine.
+Course materials for SHS 1/2 include , edited by current and former faculty members of the Department of Social Medicine.

-Raul Necochea and Barry Saunders are SHS 1-3 Co-Course Directors.
+Raul Necochea, PhD and Annie Lyerly, MD, MA聽 are SHS 1-3 Co-Course Directors.